niekvlessert/audiocodes_syslog_tool/README.md

 select * from systemevents_<devicename>_<month>_<day> order by id desc limit 10;
 ```

 Be careful; every day for every SBC logging needs a few tables.
 If your system doesn't have them Rsyslog will fill the database log files very quickly.
 The cronjob in /etc/cron.d/cron_ast takes care of this.
 You may run ast_maintenance without command line options to see the command line options.
-Run with initializeDatabase to create the tables for today (and the required user and database if needed), use createDbTomorrow for the tables for tomorrow, you will need to run this before the end of the day ovbviously.
+Run with initializeDatabase to create the tables for today (and the required user and database if needed), use createDbTomorrow for the tables for tomorrow, you will need to run this before the end of the day obviously.
 Use deleteOldData to delete old data.
 Obviously this depends on some factors, but the disk fills up quicker then you'd think.
-When postgres runs out of space things look grim; it's difficult to retreive any data. deleteOldData can have an argument, with that you can specify the amount of days in the past the data needs to be deleted from.
+When postgres runs out of space things look grim; it's difficult to retrieve any data. deleteOldData can have an argument, with that you can specify the amount of days in the past the data needs to be deleted from.
 CDR records will be preserved, it's the other bulk of logging that will be deleted.

 ## Updating